googlearchive/cloud-functions-emulator/README.md

 This is a simple emulator that allows you to test your Cloud Functions on your local machine.

+**@google-cloud/functions-emulator is currently in pre-1.0.0 development.
+Before the 1.0.0 release backwards compatible changes and bug fixes will bump the patch version number and breaking changes will bump the minor version number.**

 ## Table of Contents

 * [Installation](#installation)